 My advice is “have a bias to action” – say yes to an opportunity, then deal with the anxiety that comes with it afterwards.
 Take a deep breath, be confident, say yes, and take advantage of the project you’ve been given, or the chance to lead a meeting or meet people.
 My other piece of advice is to network, network, network, within your company.
 Take that opportunity in the first few months to meet everybody you can.
 Practice your elevator pitch.
 Keep up informational interviews.
 When I have lunch with someone in another department, I’m interviewing them, asking what their job is like, what their concerns are, how different departments work together, and it’s a chance to keep learning on the job.
 We talk a lot about ageism, but I’m finding age is in my favor at Sage Intacct.
 My peer group are at a more advanced level in their careers, and I am accepted more easily due to my age and my experience.

 June 2019 Update: Alicia was hired full-time as a Sales Program Manager after completing her returnship, and has recently been promoted to Sales Enablement Program Manager.
 Her responsibilities have expanded to include interfacing with Sage Intacct’s entire sales organization, as well as its marketing, sales and business operations, and senior management.
 Congratulations, Alicia!
-You can more about Alicia on her LinkedIn page. – The Path Forward Team
+You can learn more about Alicia on her LinkedIn page. – The Path Forward Team